Being the best you.

 Harvey Falconer, MSc, GMBPsS - Sport Psychologist in Training.

-My experience in supervised practice ranges across football, snooker, golf and cricket.
-I have provided scientifically evidenced and professionally judged psychological analysis of academy footballers to advise recruitment decisions, and subsequently, developmental decisions.
-Additionally, I provide supervised psychological services to individual athletes and teams.
-I have also hosted a handful of workshops at local golf clubs.
+My experience in practice ranges across football, snooker, golf, cricket and beyond.
+I have provided football agencies with scientifically evidenced and professionally judged psychological analysis to advise recruitment decisions, and subsequently, developmental decisions.
+Additionally, I provide psychological services to individual athletes, teams and organisations.
 Academically, my master’s research project became the first of its kind, proving the existence of a “quiet eye” within snooker.
 Something which was recognised by the World Professional Billiards and Snooker Association.
-I have also assisted PhD researchers observing coaching behaviours at Women’s Premier League level regional talent clubs.

-Throughout my life, I have competitively played a vast range of sports including football, snooker, skiing, golf, cricket and running.
-Arguably my proudest sporting moment is pictured above (green top and running vest).
+My proudest sporting moment is pictured above (green top and running vest).
 Alongside a good friend of mine, I completed the Rivington Backyard Ultra Event.
-In 9 hours and 27 minutes of running, I covered 81 gruelling kilometres, with (as near as makes no difference) 2,400 metres of elevation gain (that’s over a quarter of the way up Mt.
-Everest).
-It is my belief that you cannot understand how to get others to maximise their potential, if you have never maximised your own.
-The completion of my ultra-marathon showed me I can maximise my own.
-Combining this with my ever-growing practical experience puts me in a great position to help others realise just how great they can be.
+Across 9 hours and 27 minutes of running, we covered 81 gruelling kilometres, with (as near as makes no difference) 2,400 metres of elevation gain (that’s over a quarter of the way up Mt.
+Everest)!
+I pushed myself to my absolute limit, the ultra allowed me access to the deepest parts of mind.
+It taught me ways of pushing the body beyond what I thought was capable, something I want to help others unlock as they strive towards their own sporting goals.